 - What is multiple sclerosis?

-- Side effects of using marijuana for multiple sclerosis
+- Causes of multiple sclerosis

-- Best strains for multiple sclerosis
+- Symptoms of multiple sclerosis

-- Multiple sclerosis treatment
+- Multiple sclerosis treatment options

 - Key takeaways